Magic Kingdom Touring Plan

 Attractions Utilizing a Virtual Queue

 The following attractions utilize a virtual queue; a standard standby line is not available.
-In order to experience the following attractions, guests are required to join a virtual queue using the official Walt Disney World mobile app.
+In order to experience the following attractions, guests are required to join a virtual queue using the My Disney Experience app.
 If available, an individual Lightning Lane may be purchased to bypass the virtual queue.
-Walt Disney World's virtual queue system enables guests to obtain a boarding group throughout the day, depending on availability, which is used to indicate a guest's place in line.
-If a guest's boarding group is called, a notification is sent via the app to inform when the attraction can be experienced.
+Walt Disney World’s virtual queue system enables guests to obtain a boarding group throughout the day, depending on availability, which is used to indicate a guest’s place in line.
+If a guest’s boarding group is called, a notification is sent via the app to inform when the attraction can be experienced.

 TRON Lightcycle / Run